telerik/kendo-ui-core/docs/controls/data-management/listview/basic-usage.md

 # Walkthrough

-The purpose of Kendo UI ListView is to display a custom layout of data-bound items through templates.
+The purpose of the ListView is to display a custom layout of data-bound items through templates.

 The ListView is ideally suited for scenarios where you wish to display a list of items in a consistent manner.
-Examples of its use can be seen in commonplace design structures applied on the Internet today, search engine results, tweets from Twitter, Facebook updates, inbox items in Gmail, card lists in Trello, and so on.
+You can see commonplace examples of its use in the design structures of the Internet, search engine results, tweets from Twitter, Facebook updates, inbox items in Gmail, card lists in Trello, and so on.

 ## Basic Usage

-The ListView is designed to put you back in control when it comes to displaying data.
-It does not provide a default rendering of data-bound items, but, instead, it relies entirely on templates to define how a list of items - including alternating items and items being edited - is displayed.
+The ListView enables you to control the display of data.
+It does not provide a default rendering of data-bound items.
+Instead, it relies on templates to define the way a list of items is displayed, including alternating items and items being edited.

 ### Target Elements

-To demonstrate how the ListView works, define a target HTML element such as a `<list>` or a `<div>`:
+To demonstrate how the ListView works, define a target HTML element such as a `<list>` or a `<div>`.

     <div id="listView"></div>